-In 2003, the US EPA Office of Water released a Water Quality Trading Policy, following up on issues raised in two earlier (1996) EPA studies on "Effluent Trading in Watershed Policy" and "Draft Framework for Watershed-Based Trading."121 Even more recently, the federal government has started taking more aggressive steps towards establishing water quality trading markets in the United States.
+"Draft Framework for Watershed-Based Trading."
+Even more recently, the federal government has started taking more aggressive steps towards establishing water quality trading markets in the United States.
 In 2008, the EPA gave out a \$3.7 million grant to support various water quality trading projects, research organizations and institutes (including university programs) along the Mississippi River basin.
 Most of the grantees research individual areas of the Mississippi River Basin and the rivers that feed it to establish whether a water pollution trading program would be appropriate.

 Freshwater scarcity is a growing problem both nationally and internationally.
-Countries like Australia already have sophisticated water quality trading systems in place.122 With changes in rainfall patterns and increasing average ground temperatures -- problems that are growing more severe with the advent of global climate change - water quality trading systems may well become more prevalent in the United States and around the world.
+Countries like Australia already have sophisticated water quality trading systems in place.
+With changes in rainfall patterns and increasing average ground temperatures -- problems that are growing more severe with the advent of global climate change - water quality trading systems may well become more prevalent in the United States and around the world.